 Part of learning mathematics is learning how to communicate mathematically.
-Teaching students mathematical terminology when they are learning for deep understanding requires that the students connect the new terminology with their developing mathematical understanding.
-As a result, it is important that students first linguistically engage with new mathematical concepts using words that are already known or that make sense to students.
+Teaching students mathematical terminology when they are learning for deep understanding requires that they connect the new terminology with their developing mathematical understanding.
+Therefore, students first must engage linguistically with new mathematical concepts using words that are already known or that make sense to them.